MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-postgresql-app-portal.md

 ms.custom: tracking-python
 ---

-# Tutorial: Use the Azure Portal to deploy a Django web app with PostgreSQL to App Service
+# Tutorial: Deploy a Django web app with PostgreSQL using the Azure Portal

 Using the Azure portal, you can deploy a data-driven Python [Django](https://www.djangoproject.com/) web app to [Azure App Service](/azure/app-service/app-service-linux-intro) and connect it to an [Azure Database for PostgreSQL](/azure/postgresql/) database.
+You can start with a free pricing tier that can be scaled up at any later time.

 The web app code in this case comes from a GitHub repository, and you configure the web app for continuous deployment from GitHub.
 Once configured, you can do further development on your local computer and commit changes to the repository.
 The web app on Azure then deploys those changes automatically.

 In this tutorial, you use the Azure Portal to complete the following tasks:

 > [!div class="checklist"]
-> - Provision a web app in Azure.
+> - Provision a web app in Azure that deploys from a GitHub repo
-> - Provision a PostgreSQL server in Azure.
+> - Provision a PostgreSQL server and database in Azure and connect it to the web app.
-> - Create a database on the PostgreSQL server.
-> - Configure the web app to connect to the database.
-> - Configure the web app to deploy code directly from a GitHub repository.
 > - Update your code and commit changes to automatically redeploy from GitHub.
 > - View diagnostic logs
 > - Manage the web app in the Azure portal

+You can also use the [Azure CLI-based version of this tutorial](/azure/app-service/containers/tutorial-python-postgresql-app?tabs=bash%2Cclone).

 ## Fork the sample repository